joomla-projects/joomla-a11y-checker/README.md

 Then open [](http://localhost:8080/docs/examples/errors.html)

-Any change inside /src folder files will trigger the build process for the files and will reload the page with the new changes
+Any change inside /src folder files will trigger the build process for the files and will reload the page with the new changes.

 ![Sa11y, the accessibility quality assurance tool.](https://ryersondmp.github.io/sa11y/assets/images/github-banner.png)